hashicorp/go-set/README.md

 ---

+**PSA** August 2024 - The **v3** version of this package has been published, starting at tag version `v3.0.0`.
+A description of the changes including backwards incompatibilities can be found in https://github.com/hashicorp/go-set/issues/90

+---

 **PSA** October 2023 - The **v2** version of this package has been published, starting at tag version `v2.1.0`.
 A description of the changes including backwards incompatibilities can be found in https://github.com/hashicorp/go-set/issues/73

 ---